jax-ml/jax/docs/tutorials/thinking-in-jax.md

 - `jax.Array` is the default array implementation in JAX.
 - The JAX array is a unified distributed datatype for representing arrays, even with physical storage spanning multiple devices
-- Automatic parallelization: You can operate over sharded `jax.Array`s without copying data onto a device using the `jax.jit` transformation.
+- Automatic parallelization: You can operate over sharded `jax.Array`s without copying data onto a device using the {func}`jax.jit` transformation.
 You can also replicate a `jax.Array` to every device on a mesh.

 Consider this simple example: